 gan·riki [眼力] [がんりき] insight; power of observation

-There's little question anime has created around it an audience — a fandom and a casual viewership both — unlike almost any other in popular culture.
-Anime deserves, and more often than not has received, the kind of attention it needs.
+There's little question Japanese culture has created around it an audience — a fandom and a casual viewership both — unlike almost any other in popular culture.
+Anime, manga, live-action Japanese film, and literature deserve, and more often than not receive, the kind of attention they need.

 But there's always room for more such attention, and more importantly, attention of a new sort.

 Who we are and what we're doing

 We are fans of Japan, bloggers, and critics, in roughly that order.
 Our aim is to talk about Japanese culture, popular and high alike, in a critical way — not in the sense of finding fault with it, but of looking at why it is the way it is, and to celebrate that in all its incarnations.

 We're trying to look at what Japan offers itself and the world in a way that complements its uniqueness, and is conscious of its larger place in popular culture generally.
 We want to be insightful without being pretentious, knowledgeable without being didactic, and eager to bring different corners of fandom to light without assuming anything.

 We want to appreciate Japanese visual, verbal, dramatic, and literary culture for being what it is, rather than scold it for not being something it was never intended to be.
 But we also want to see it for what it can be, and not assume that all it is and all it has been are all it can ever be.
 “A palette, not a hierarchy” is a good way to describe this approach — one where the lowbrow, the popular, the rarefied, and the greatest-and-best can all rub shoulders in a lively way, each informing the other.